jsafrane/enhancements/keps/sig-storage/3762-persistent-volume-last-phase-transition-time/README.md

 -->

 - [X] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name:
+  - Feature gate name: PersistentVolumeLastPhaseTransitionTime
-  - Components depending on the feature gate:
+  - Components depending on the feature gate: kube-apiserver, kube-controller-manager
 - [ ] Other
   - Describe the mechanism:
   - Will enabling / disabling the feature require downtime of the control